ADHD Cleaning & Laundry

 You can also use a system like AlexaĀ to remind you to do household jobs.
 For example “Alexa – Remind me to take out the trash every Wednesday at 7:00 pm.”Ā

-This little trick seems too simple to be effective but it does work.
+This little cleaning tip seems too simple to be effective but it does work.
 We struggled with remembering to put the toilet lids down, (to prevent the dog from using the toilets as a water dish…yuck!) so I posted a sticky note on the underside of the lid.
 We finally stopped forgetting and the dog stopped drinking.
 Sticky notes are especially effective for establishing new habits.Ā

 Here are a few examples: Keep your car clean by placing a sticky note on your dashboard as a reminder to take trash and other items with you as you get out of the car.
 Place one by the sink to remind family members to put dishes in the dishwasher instead of in the sink.
 Place one on the bathroom vanity to remind yourself to tidy up before you leave the room.